opensafely/qof-utilities/README.md

 - Stroke / TIA (STIA_REG)

-To use this repo to replicate a register you will need to use both *specific files for that register* and *shared register files*.
+To create a QOF register in your own OpenSAFELY study you will need to copy from this repo both *specific files for that register* and *shared register files*.
 Details of both of these types of files can be found below.

-### Specific files for each register
+### Specific files needed for each register

+Files specific to a register have a suffix denoting which register they relate to, for example, hypertension register files have the suffix _hyp_ or _hyp_reg_.
+We will use the hypertension register as an example below, for all other registers use the files with the relevant suffix.

-- The codelists needed for a specific QOF register (e.g., hypertension) are loaded in [analysis/codelists_hyp.py](analysis/codelists_hyp.py).
+- The *register specific codelist* python file needed for the QOF register (e.g., hypertension) is in the [analysis/codelists_hyp.py](analysis/codelists_hyp.py) file.

-- The variables specified in the business rules are available in variable dictionaries (see [OpenSAFELY programming tricks](https://docs.opensafely.org/study-def-tricks/#sharing-common-study-definition-variables)) specific to each QOF register (e.g., variables for implementing the hypertension register are available here: [analysis/dict_hyp_variables.py](analysis/dict_hyp_variables.py)).
+- The QOF business rules have been coded into individual variables (such as diagnosis of hypertension) and combined into a register variable (such diagnosis of unresolved hypertension) within a *register specific variable dictionary* (see [OpenSAFELY programming tricks](https://docs.opensafely.org/study-def-tricks/#sharing-common-study-definition-variables)).
+You can identify the final register variable in the dictionary as it is composed by combining the individual variables using the _patients.satisfying()_ function, and has the naming convention _[condition tag]_reg_.
+The variable dictionary for implementing the hypertension register are here [analysis/dict_hyp_variables.py](analysis/dict_hyp_variables.py)).

-- The logic of the QOF registers is also composed inside the variable dictionary by combining the variables created earlier using the `patients.satisfying()` function (e.g., variable `hyp_reg` in [analysis/dict_hyp_variables.py](analysis/dict_hyp_variables.py)).

-- The study definition for each register makes use of the variables defined in the dictionary and defines the the population list size in the `population` variable (e.g., 6 or older for asthma, see [analysis/study_definition_ast_reg.py](analysis/study_definition_ast_reg.py)).
+- The *register specific study definition* makes use of the variables defined in the register specific variable dictionary and the demographic dictionary (see below).
+This file defines the population list size in the _population_ variable, and generates the measures using the register specific register variable.
+The register specific study definition file is here [analysis/study_definition_hyp_reg.py](analysis/study_definition_hyp_reg.py)).

 ### Shared files across all registers

-*Codelists* All codelists specified in the QOF business rules have been added to the genetic[codelists/codelists.txt](codelists/codelists.txt).

-  The codelists can be found on OpenCodelists under [NHSD Primary Care Domain Refsets](https://www.opencodelists.org/codelist/nhsd-primary-care-domain-refsets/).
+- The *demographic and register specific codelist* text contains all codelists specified in the QOF business rules required for the conditions covered in this repo so far.
+The codelists can be found on OpenCodelists under [NHSD Primary Care Domain Refsets]([https://www.opencodelists.org/codelist/nhsd-primary-care-domain-refsets/](https://www.opencodelists.org/codelist/nhsd-primary-care-domain-refsets/)).
+The file containing all relevant codelists for QOF register studies on OpenSAFELY is here [codelists/codelists.txt](codelists/codelists.txt).

-  Note that the *codelists.txt* file in this repository specifies the codelists for all the registers implemented here.
+For more information on the codelists used to define population and demographic variables, see the wiki article [‘Standard parameters and variables in QOF register studies’](https://github.com/opensafely/qof-utilities/wiki/Standard-parameters-and-variables-in-QOF-register-studies).

-- Codelists used for breakdowns of the QOF registers (e.g., ethnicity, learning disability) are loaded in [analysis/codelists_demographic.py](analysis/codelists_demographic.py).
+- The *demographic and population breakdown codelist* python file, used for breakdowns of the QOF registers (e.g., ethnicity. learning disability) is in the [analysis/codelists_demographic.py](analysis/codelists_demographic.py) file.

-- Variables with demographic information (e.g., age, ethnicity) or other variables (e.g., registration status) that are the same across all registers are defined in [analysis/dict_demographic_variables.py](analysis/dict_demographic_variables.py).
+- The *demographic and population variable dictionary* contains variables relating to demographics (e.g., age, ethnicity), specific cohorts (e.g., care home status) and other variables (e.g.,GP practice registration status).
+These are the same across all, more information on the codelists used can be found [here.](https://github.com/opensafely/qof-utilities/wiki/Standard-parameters-and-variables-in-QOF-register-studies) The demographic and population variable dictionary file is here [analysis/dict_demographic_variables.py](analysis/dict_demographic_variables.py).

-- Ethnicity is extracted in a separate study definition [analysis/study_definition_ethnicity.py](analysis/study_definition_ethnicity.py) and joined later with each QOF register.
+- Within OpenSAFELY studies ethnicity is usually extracted in a separate study definition and joined later with each QOF register.
+The *ethnicity study definition* can be found here [analysis/study_definition_ethnicity.py](analysis/study_definition_ethnicity.py).

-- Commonly used dates (e.g., '*Payment Period Start Date*') are defined in [analysis/config.py](analysis/config.py).
+- The *project.yaml file for all register registers* includes actions for all condition specific registers.
+To use this file, you will need to copy across to your study’s project.yaml file the actions relating to your specific condition register of interest.
+Actions relating to specific register have a suffix with the condition tag.
+The actions associated with all registers are in this file [project.yaml](project.yaml)

+## Using this repo

+To recreate the QOF register for one of the registers above follow the following steps:

+1. Use the [OpenSAFELY research template](https://github.com/opensafely/research-template) to start your own OpenSAFELY QOF project and add it to the wiki list of repos using this code.
+2. Copy over the relevant register specific files
+    1. The register specific codelist
+    2. The register specific variable dictionary
+    3. The register specific study definition
+    4. The demographic and population variable dictionary
+3. Copy over the shared files for all registers (excluding the _project.yaml_ file, this is covered in the step below)
+    5. The demographic and register specific codelist
+    6. The demographic and population breakdown codelist
+    7. The demographic and population variable dictionary
+    8. The ethnicity study definition
+4. Copy over only the actions relating to your register of interest, from the _project.yaml_ file.

+## Register specific files

+The following list shows the condition specific files required to create a QOF register

 - Asthma (AST_REG):